This 2 part series on Vitamin K2 focuses first on the face, teeth and jaw. Part 2 addresses bones, arteries, heart disease and high blood pressure.

 For a product with D, K and A all in one, I strongly recommend the Vitamin D3 Complete in my online store.
 Or take our emulsified D3 plus the Emu Oil and you’ll get those Omega 3’s in there.
 (Thanks for shopping my online store – you help support my website!)

-Important Note: If you are taking blood thinners, you should not take Vitamin K until you have done some reasearch.
+Important Note: If you are taking blood thinners, you should not take Vitamin K until you have done some research.
 Recent studies suggest K2 CAN be taken with blood thinners, but the studies are not conclusive.

 Stay tuned for part 2…